clutch2sft/RacingDashCam/Docs/CANBUS_GUIDE.md

 # Should see mcp2515-can0 and mcp2515-can1
 ```
+If you use GPS PPS and dtoverlay=gps or a LC29H PPS line,
+do not use GPIO18 for any SPI / CAN overlay.
+MCP2515 overlays will fail to load with “pin already requested” errors.

+msg: pinctrl-rp1 ... pin gpio18 already requested by pps@12

 ### No CAN messages received:
 1. Check physical connections to vehicle OBD-II port: